2021 Funeral & Mortuary Science Degree Guide

 Funeral & Mortuary Science Degree Types

 There are various different levels of mortuary science degrees.
-Funeral & Mortuary Science programs offered by schools range from a first year certificate to a bachelor's, which is the highest mortuary science degree you can get.
+You can spend many years getting as high as a bachelor's in funeral and mortuary science to something that takes less time like a associate's.
 The time it takes to complete a mortuary science degree varies depending on the program.

 |Degree||Credit Requirements||Typical Program Length|